Ready for an amazing 2 days in Porto? This guide for one of the best cities in Northern Portugal has got you covered!

 5. Luis I Bridge

-Crossing the stunning turquoise Douro River while taking in the breathtaking views of this city with its vibrant orange roofs is a delight for any traveler.
+Cross the stunning turquoise Douro River while taking in the breathtaking views of Porto’s vibrant orange roofs.

 It’s easily one of the top spots in town, even for visitors who have just one day in Porto.